 3. Use extension cords rated for the amount of electricity needed.

 Different extension cords have different ratings.
 Never overload your extension cord.
 Your cord rating should not exceed the ampage or wattage ratings of the items the cord is powering.
-Excessive electrical draw can be hazardous.
-Extension cord safety tip - never plug in multiple extension cords together (no daisy chaining).
+An excessive electrical draw can be hazardous.
+Extension cord safety tip – never plug in multiple extension cords together (no daisy-chaining).

 4. Use only 3 prong extension cords.

 Three prong extension cords are now the standard and help to ensure that the electrical items plugged into it are properly grounded.